infinera/terraform-infinera-xr-modules/workflows/setup_network_with_checks/README.md

    2. Provision Leaf Device AC
    3. Provision Hub Device LC
    4. Provision Leaf Device LC
-## inputs
+## Inputs
-### Asserts : If assert is true, the run will stop when there is a device which its network ID is different from the TF State ID
+### Asserts: If specified the run will stop when the condition is found.
+The supported condition are HostAttribute, HostAttributeNMismatched, HostAttributeNMatched, NonHostAttribute, NonHostAttributeNMismatched, NonHostAttributeNMatched,  Matched, Mismatched
 ```
-variable assert {
+variable asserts {
-  type = bool
+  type = list(string)
-  default = true
+  default = ["Version", "HostAttributeNMismatched"]
-}
 ```
 ### Network: For each device, specify its Device, Device config, its Client Ports and Line Carriers.
 ```